 Clothing is a valuable commodity in our rural part of East Africa.
-Our children typically have one set of regular clothes, one set of nice clothes, and a school uniform.
+Our children typically have one set of regular clothes, one set of nicer clothes, and a school uniform.
 They wear these clothes every day and wash them once a week!
 Providing clothes for them, especially underclothes and socks, is so important.
 Your sponsorship donation helps provide additional clothes and a school uniform.

-We are proud of the hundreds of sponsored students who have graduated from secondary school and are now employed and self-supporting.
+We are proud of the hundreds of sponsored students who have graduated from high school and are now employed and self-supporting.
 We also delight in the fact that several of our national staff members are former sponsored children who have graduated from university.
 These staff desire to make a difference in the lives of other children.
 ACM’s National Director in Uganda is a former sponsored child himself!

 Around Christmas time, all of the sponsored children and the ACM staff gather together for a Christmas party.
 They eat a special meal of rice, vegetables, meat, and a Ugandan favorite chapatti, a thin flat bread cooked with oil, together.
 Staff members sing songs and share the true meaning of Christmas with the children.
 And, it wouldn’t be a Christmas party without gifts.
 These special presents are made possible through additional Christmas financial donations.
-Some past gifts have been: blankets, shoes, a Bible, hygiene kits, and a live chicken!
+Some past gifts have been: blankets, shoes, a Bible, hygiene kits, a mattress, and a live chicken!